How does the salary cap of NBA teams work? Trades, extensions, minimum veteran salary

-Early Qualifying Veteran Free Agent Exception (“Early Bird”) : The Early Bird Exception is used to sign a contract for at least two seasons.
-If a free agent has played for a team for some or all of the two previous seasons, a team is allowed to re-sign him with a first-year salary of up to: 175% of the player’s salary of his previous season’s contract, or 105% of the average salary for the previous season,
+Early Qualifying Veteran Free Agent Exception (“Early Bird”): The Early Bird Exception is used to sign a contract for at least two seasons.
+If a free agent has played for a team for some or all of the two previous seasons, a team is allowed to re-sign him with a first-year salary of up to 175% of the player’s salary of his last season’s contract or 105% of the average wage for the previous season,

-Non-Taxpayer Mid-Level Salary Exception: teams who want to sign one or more players to contracts whose first-year salaries provide for up to $8.641 million, as well as re-sign their own free agents, and not acquire a player by assignment.
+Non-Taxpayer Mid-Level Salary Exception: teams who want to sign one or more players to contracts whose first-year salaries provide for up to $8.641 million, as well as re-sign their free agents and not acquire a player by assignment.
 This exception can be used for up to four NBA seasons.

-Mid-Level Salary Exception for Room Teams: this exception applies if teams haven’t used any of the Bi-annual Exception, the Non-Taxpayer Mid-Level Salary or the Taxpayer Mid-Level Salary Exceptions in the same Salary Cap Year.
-Similarly, teams using this exception can sign one or more players to contracts whose first-year salaries provide for up to $4.449 million, as well as re-sign their own free agents, and not acquire a player by assignment.
+Mid-Level Salary Exception for Room Teams: this exception applies if teams haven’t used any of the Bi-annual Exceptions, the Non-Taxpayer Mid-Level Salary, or the Taxpayer Mid-Level Salary Exceptions in the same Salary Cap Year.
+Similarly, teams using this exception can sign one or more players to contracts whose first-year salaries provide up to $4.449 million, re-sign their free agents, and not acquire a player by assignment.
 This exception can be used for up to two NBA seasons.

-Rookie Exception: Each season before the start of the Moratorium Period, there is a new Rookie Salary Scale issued reflecting the Salary Cap from the previous year.
+Rookie Exception: Each season before the Moratorium Period starts, a new Rookie Salary Scale reflects the Salary Cap from the previous year.
 Teams can sign their heir first-round draft pick for up to 120% of his Rookie Salary Scale amount.

-Moratorium Period is a negotiation period from Aug.
-2-6 where teams can negotiate deals with free agents, but players aren’t allowed to officially sign until 12:01 p.m. on Aug.
-6.
+The Moratorium Period is a negotiation period from Aug.
+2-6 where teams can negotiate deals with free agents, but players aren’t allowed to sign until officially 12:01 p.m. on August 6.

-Minimum Salary Exception: This exception can be used to acquire a player who had a signed minimum contract of one or two years by assignment.
+Minimum Salary Exception: This exception can be used to acquire a player with a signed minimum contract of one or two years by assignment.
 Teams can sign the player to a one or two-year contract at the minimum player salary.

 Disabled Player Exception: When a player suffers an illness or season-ending injury, teams can replace him with one player to a contract’s salary of either 50% of the disabled player’s current salary OR the season’s amount of the Non-Taxpayer Mid-Level Salary Exception.